-On March 27, 2012, InspireMD Ltd. entered into a consultancy agreement with Robert Ratini to serve as InspireMD Ltd.'s vicepresident of sales and marketing.
+On March 27, 2012, InspireMD Ltd. entered into a consultancy agreement with Robert Ratini to serve as InspireMD Ltd.'s vice-president of sales and marketing.
 Until May 31, 2012, Mr. Ratini provided services on a part-time basis and, beginning on June 1, 2012, he has served as the full-time vice-president of sales and marketing.
 Mr. Ratini is entitled to receive \$20,000 per month in consideration for his services, which was paid on a pro-rata basis for the hours he worked until May 31, 2012, and is also entitled to receive a monthly phase-in payment of \$7,000 from June 1, 2012 to December 31, 2012.
 Mr. Ratini is eligible to receive various performance-based commissions, which are dependent upon the levels of revenue generated by his sales activity.
-The consultancy agreement also contains certain confidentiality, noncompetition and non-solicitation requirements for Mr. Ratini.
+The consultancy agreement also contains certain confidentiality, non-competition and non-solicitation requirements for Mr. Ratini.
 The consultancy agreement has no termination date, but may be terminated without cause by InspireMD Ltd. (i) upon 30 day prior written notice if such notice is submitted between June 1, 2012 and August 31, 2012; or (ii) upon 90 day prior written notice if such notice is submitted after September 1, 2012.
+If Mr. Ratini is terminated for cause, he is not entitled to any notice.